Dex947/company-growth-analyzer/README.md

 ![Learning Curve](outputs/visualizations/temporal_semiconductors/learning_curve.png)

-Learning curve showing model performance as training sample size increases, demonstrating convergence between train and test scores.
+The learning curve demonstrates healthy model behavior:
+- **Test score improves** from 0.46 to 0.83 as training samples increase (40 → 406)
+- **Train and test curves converge** to ~0.87 and ~0.83 respectively
+- **Small final gap** (~4%) indicates proper regularization without overfitting
+- Validates that the 508-sample dataset is sufficient for reliable predictions

 ## Sector-Specific Factors